Starting your Legal Career – Supervised Legal Training with us

 We take our training and mentoring responsibilities very seriously.
 We recognise that legal talent has to be nurtured and supported, with ready access and counsel from within the senior ranks of the firm.

 Our culture is based on respect and helping people achieve their best.
-It is the same ethic that imbues our client relationship.
+It is the same ethic that imbues our client relationships.
 A respect for a person's interests and how they feel.
-So while our Graduate Trainees get acccess to some of the best legal brains and technical legal training, they also benefit from learning how to treat clients – to understand more than simply the legal issues at stake and keep in mind the client's personal needs.
+So while our Trainee Lawyers get acccess to some of the best legal brains and technical legal training, they also benefit from learning how to treat clients – to understand more than simply the legal issues at stake and keep in mind the client's personal needs.

-We are also there to help Graduate Trainees deal with situations that sometimes may be challenging or stressful.
+We are also there to help Trainee Lawyers deal with situations that sometimes may be challenging or stressful.

 It is about creating a culture based on a fully-rounded experience and learning.